eslint/eslint/docs/rules/no-restricted-imports.md

-# Disallow specific imports (no-restricted-imports)
+# no-restricted-imports

+Disallows specific imports.

 Imports are an ES6/ES2015 standard for making the functionality of other modules available in your current module.
 In CommonJS this is implemented through the `require()` call which makes this ESLint rule roughly equivalent to its CommonJS counterpart `no-restricted-modules`.